-Scotland's National Strategy for Economic Transformation 2022
+Scotland's National Strategy for Economic Transformation 2022 more productive and more internationally competitive.

-4.3.15 The Strategy sets out the priorities for Scotland's economy as well as the actions needed to maximise the opportunities of the next decade to achieve our vision of a wellbeing economy.
-It sets out how, over the next ten years, how Scotland will aim to deliver economic growth that significantly outperforms the last decade, so that the Scottish economy is more prosperous, more productive and more internationally competitive.
 This will be done through focused interventions, working in collaboration with businesses and other partners, building on strengths in sectors like energy, financial services, creative industries and life-sciences and carving out new strengths in technology, space and decarbonisation.
 Five key transformational programmes of action have been identified that can drive improvements in Scotland's economy: stimulating entrepreneurship; opening new markets; increasing productivity; developing the skills we need for the decade ahead; and ensuring fairer and more equal economic opportunities.